eddiekyting/SCALOS/README.md

     17. SA:             Stability axis, number after axis specified the center of gravity location on percentage of the mean aerodynamic chord
     18. BA:             Body axis, number after axis specified the center of gravity location on percentage of the mean aerodynamic chord
     19. LOD:            Lift over drag, Nondimensional lift coeffeicetint divided by nondimensional drag coeffeicetint.

+## Acknowledgement
+Support by NASA, Award/Contract \#80NSSC19K1661, under the Commercial Supersonic Technology (CST) program, Supersonic Configurations at Low Speeds, with Sarah Langston as the NASA technical grant monitor is gratefully acknowledged.
+The authors would like to thank Peter Coen, Lori Ozoroski, Sriram Rallabhandi, Melissa Carter, and Sarah Langston from NASA for the opportunity to conduct this needed research for supersonic aircraft.
+The authors would also like to thank the staff and crew of the University of Washington’s Kirsten Wind Tunnel (KWT), the 2020-2022 UW senior capstone design project teams, Anwar Moustafa and Colton Hill from class 2021, and Josh Ignacio from class 2022 for their assistance and contributions.